-Is Overtime included in 13th Month Pay in the Philippines?
+Is Overtime included in the 13th Month of Pay in the Philippines?

-No, Overtime is not included in 13th Month Pay in the Philippines.
+No, Overtime is not included in the 13th Month of Pay in the Philippines.

 This is very clear in the above section with its detailed citing of DOLE 13th Month Pay Guidelines, the Labor Code of the Philippines and its implementing rules.